Sequence assembly: Genome

-Faced with the challenge of assembling the first larger eukaryotic genomes—the fruit fly Drosophila melanogaster in 2000 and the human genome just a year later,—scientists developed assemblers like Celera Assembler and Arachne able to handle genomes of 130 million (e.g., the fruit fly D. melanogaster) to 3 billion (e.g., the human genome) base pairs.
+Faced with the challenge of assembling the first larger eukaryotic genomes—the fruit fly Drosophila melanogaster in 2000 and the human genome just a year later,—scientists developed assemblers like Celera Assembler and Arachne — able to handle genomes of 130 million (e.g., the fruit fly D. melanogaster) to 3 billion (e.g., the human genome) base pairs.
 Subsequent to these efforts, several other groups, mostly at the major genome sequencing centers, built large-scale assemblers, and an open source effort known as AMOS was launched to bring together all the innovations in genome assembly technology under the open source framework.

 Strategy how a sequence assembler would take fragments (shown below the black bar) and match overlaps among them to assembly the final sequence (in black).
 Potentially problematic repeats are shown above the sequence (in pink above).
 Without overlapping fragments it may be impossible to assign these segments to any specific region.

 EST

 Expressed sequence tag or EST assembly was an early strategy, dating from the mid-1990s to the mid-2000s, to assemble individual genes rather than whole genomes.
 The problem differs from genome assembly in several ways.
 The input sequences for EST assembly are fragments of the transcribed mRNA of a cell and represent only a subset of the whole genome.
-A number of algorithmical problems differ between genome and EST assembly.
+A number of algorithmic problems differ between genome and EST assembly.
 For instance, genomes often have large amounts of repetitive sequences, concentrated in the intergenic regions.
 Transcribed genes contain many fewer repeats, making assembly somewhat easier.
 On the other hand, some genes are expressed (transcribed) in very high numbers (e.g., housekeeping genes), which means that unlike whole-genome shotgun sequencing, the reads are not uniformly sampled across the genome.

 EST assembly is made much more complicated by features like (cis-) alternative splicing, trans-splicing, single-nucleotide polymorphism, and post-transcriptional modification.
 Beginning in 2008 when RNA-Seq was invented, EST sequencing was replaced by this far more efficient technology, described under de novo transcriptome assembly.